ihorkk/integration_tests/README.md

 ### 2. Running ServeRest Locally

-By default, the tests are configured to target the ServeRest instance hosted remotely.
-To run these tests, run the Serverest application locally and execute the tests.
+To run these tests locally, simply uncomment the corresponding BASE_URL inside the .env file.
+Then run the following commands:

 ```bash
 npm run run:locally